 You Will Need to Level Your RV

 Boondocking means camping on uneven ground.
 You will need a way to level out your RV or vehicle so that you can camp comfortably on an even floor…

 - Leveling blocks are still the easiest and most reliable way to level out your rig.
 Just drive your RV up on to these blocks to level it out.
-The Lynx Leveler is the standard of the industry and works pretty well. (see it on Amazon).
+The Lynx Leveler is the standard of the industry and works pretty well.
+They also work well as traction to get you unstuck from the mud. (see it on Amazon).

 - You will need a level to determine if your floor is level front-to-back and side-to-side.
 Don’t get a tiny level that sticks to the tongue jack of your trailer, it’s totally useless there.
 Get a standard carpenter’s level, at least 12 inches in length, and lay on the floor inside your RV to get the best indication. (see it on Amazon).

 - Stabilizer blocks are placed between the stabilizer jack and the ground.
 They are useful when camped on a slope, causing one or more stabilizer jacks to be fully extended.
 A fully extended stabilizer jack can no longer provide stability.
-Thus, adding blocks underneath the jack reduces the extension, thereby giving the jack more stability.
+Thus, adding blocks underneath the jack reduces the extension.
 We recommend using leveling blocks (see above).
 Don’t buy specialized stabilizer blocks because they are too expensive and don’t work any better than leveling blocks.